Involuntary Separation / Corrective Action

 Revised September 2006

-Staff and administrative employees are employed at will.
+Staff employees are employed at will.
 That means that their employment exists and continues at the will of the organization and that the university need not provide notice, prior warning or show cause for termination of employment.
-By the same token, staff and administrative employees may terminate their employment at any time without the need to show cause.
+By the same token, staff employees may terminate their employment at any time without the need to show cause.

 Even though the employment relationship is at will and the university need not show cause for termination, PLU values employees and strives to make reasonable efforts, where possible, to avoid termination.
 Supervisors are encouraged to address performance issues as they arise before they become serious.
 Moreover, PLU believes discipline generally should be corrective rather than punitive and should be appropriate to the performance issue in question.
-Accordingly, PLU may inform employees whose performance falls below standard of their deficiencies and give those employees an opportunity to take corrective action in an effort to avoid termination or non-renewal.
+Accordingly, PLU may inform employees whose performance falls below standard of their deficiencies and give those employees an opportunity to take corrective action in an effort to avoid termination.
 There are circumstances, however, in which termination is appropriate.
-The university expressly reserves the right to terminate any staff employee or non-renew any administrative employee for any reason.
-Prior notice, prior warning and good cause are not required for termination or non-renewal.
+The university expressly reserves the right to terminate any staff employee for any reason.
+Prior notice, prior warning and good cause are not required for termination.

 Each disciplinary situation is different and the university reserves the right to take whatever corrective action it feels appropriate in any given situation.
-The following options for corrective action apply to both staff and administrative employees:
+The following options for corrective action apply to staff:

 - Attempt to bring about improved performance;

 - Counseling as appropriate;

 - Oral warning;